Duck Creek Explorer

 We then proceed to the Mahurangi Farm-Forestry Trail running between Hamilton Road and Sandspit Road.
 One of the trail’s creators, Shelley Trotter, is your guide for this walk and, as a life-long local, she will be able to provide a rich history of the area.
 The trail follows the upper reaches of Duck Creek and takes in sections of native bush and neighbouring farmland (with very friendly cows!).

-Please note that we need to proceed with caution at the far end of the trail as we have to walk a small section of the Sandspit Road verge and it can be busy.
+Please note we need to proceed with caution at the trail end as we walk a small section of the Sandspit Road verge which can be busy.
 Follow your guide's instructions.

 The walk concludes with picnic lunch at the Parsley Pot cafe.